I go by Dagger / Daggerpoint in the vast World Wide Web.

 What’s behind the name Jeremy Farlow?

 The name was derived during my college days.
 It is the name I gave to my vampire original character (spelled Jerremí).
 When I got to discover the world wide web, like every other person I wanted a site of my own.
 At first the site was simply to showcase my portfolio online, but I saw the potential for it to be something more.
 At first I used my own name to advertise myself, but the web being global, nobody could recall it as it is a very Filipino name.
 So, like Samuel Langhorne Clemens (see if you can recall that name), I chose the pen name Jeremy Farlow.
-Jeremy comes from a few resources, but mainly inspired by Anne Rice and from a Pearl Jam song.
+Jeremy comes from a few resources, but mainly inspired from an Anne Rice book and a Pearl Jam song.
 Farlow is a play of words on the location on the map of my place of birth to the western world (far and low).

 How long have you been drawing?